pkarpi/foam-cut-tools/arduino_steppers/readme.md

-# Arduino stepper motor program for foam cutter
+# Arduino stepper motor program for a foam cutter

 ## Getting Started
 This is intended to work together with foam cutting tools, **styroXcut and styroXjog**.